 To symbolize the quest for global harmony, a peace pole was installed on the NEIU campus in 2000.
 This pole bears the message "may peace prevail on earth" in four languages: Aramic, one of the oldest written languages; Esperanto, one of the newest languages created to improve international communication; and Tibetan and Hopi, which are the languages of two cultures that have promoted peace for centuries.

-Form many thousands of years people of many different faiths and cultures have found clarity, peace, and awakening by walking the paths of labyrinths.
+For many thousands of years, people of many different faiths and cultures have found clarity, peace, and awakening by walking the paths of labyrinths.
 In the autumn of 2003, a peace labyrinth was installed on the campus by German architect, Johannes Matthiessen, and NEIU art students.
-The chakra stones used for the labyrinth were carved by students at teh Chicago Waldorf School.
+The chakra stones used for the labyrinth were carved by students at the Chicago Waldorf School.

 In 2006, two feldspar crystals believed to be about 1.8 billion years old were installed on the NEIU campus.
 These crystals were excavated by NEIU students from the same mountain region in the Black Hills of South Dakota that bears the Crazy Horse monument, which honors the culture, traditions, and heritage of Native Americans.
 The crystals at NEIU were blessed at the installation by Cherokee Elder Momfeather Erickson.

 A volunteer-based organization housed in the Department of Health, Physical Education, Recreation, and Athletics, has hosted annual conferences for over 20 years focused on creating peaceful communities.
 T.E.A.M.'s dedication to the advancement of peace has resulted in the participation of many world peace leaders in events on campus.
 For more information contact Dan Creely Jr., at